Azure/reddog-aks-workshop/docs/cheatsheets/autoscaling-setup-cheatsheet.md

 ### Test the Cluster Autoscaler

-The Cluster Autoscaler is looking for pods that are in a 'Pending' state because there arent enough nodes to handle the requested resources.
+The Cluster Autoscaler is looking for pods that are in a 'Pending' state because there aren't enough nodes to handle the requested resources.
 To test it, we can just play around with the cpu request size and the max replicas in the HPA.
 Lets set the request size to 1000m (1 core) and the max pods to 5.
 This should cause the HPA to create up to 5 pods under load, and each pod will require 1 core, so we'll quickly spill over the current single node.

 ```bash
 # Make the above mentioned changes in your deploy.yaml and hpa.yaml files and redeploy.